yu68/GATE/README.md

 #### 2. Run your data using GATE model
 Use the output of step 1 as input file and run the program following [the steps here](http://systemsbio.ucsd.edu/GATE/Usage.htm).

+## FAQ

+*  In the [Preprocessing_selectRegion.py](https://github.com/yu68/GATE/blob/master/Preprocessing_selectRegion.py), one of the module xplib.Annotation is missing.

+Answer: xplib is from the BAM2X tools developed by my previous lab mate [Xiaopeng Zhu](https://github.com/nimezhu).
+I have a forked version of BAM2X here: [https://github.com/yu68/bam2x](https://github.com/yu68/bam2x).
+You can clone this bam2x repository and then add "/the_folder_you_put_bam2x/lib/" to your python path.